OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 ## Cancellation

-You can cancel streamed functions and asynchronous functions.
+You can cancel streamed functions.
 Canceling your function calls is important to reduce their bandwidth consumption, working memory, and CPU load.
 Excel cancels function calls in the following situations:

 - The user edits or deletes a cell that references the function.
 - One of the arguments (inputs) for the function changes.
 In this case, a new function call is triggered in addition to the cancellation.
 - The user triggers recalculation manually.
 As with the above case, a new function call is triggered in addition to the cancellation.

 You *must* implement a cancellation handler for every streaming function.
-Asynchronous, non-streaming functions may or may not be cancelable; it's up to you.
-Synchronous functions cannot be canceled.

 To make a function cancelable, set the option `"cancelable": true` in the `options` property for the custom function in the registration JSON file.